add2cal/add-to-calendar-button/README.md

 *Bottom line:* Pay for features, which I do not need - at additional privacy "cost" - that made me create this solution (for you).

+# DEMO

+See [jekuer.github.io/add-to-calendar-button](https://jekuer.github.io/add-to-calendar-button/) for a live demo.

 # Features

 * Simple and convenient integration of multiple buttons - configure them directly within the HTML code.